Tag Archives: Riga

 Riga marathon 2026

-Last Sunday, May 17th, together with my friend Juan, we traveled to Riga to take part in its marathon, a big event in the city with over 45,000 runners taking part in different races across various distances and over 2,500 runners registered in the marathon.
+Last Sunday, May 17th, together with my friend Juan, we traveled to Riga to take part in its marathon, a big event in the city with over 45,000 runners taking part in different races across various distances and over 3,000 runners registered in the marathon.

 To prepare for this marathon I tried to follow the same 16-week training plan I had used in the past.
 However, since I had previously run the marathon in Castellón, by that date we were already in the 12 weeks prior to the one in Riga.
 I arrived at Riga with just over 350km in the legs in those 16 weeks, much less than I would have liked.
 I chose to skip the series training, as being overweight (96kg the day after the race), the series would hurt the Achilles tendon.
 I only did four long runs in those 16 weeks: the 42km marathon in Castellón (February 22nd), a 25km run and two 22km runs.
 To make it even worse, in April I started to feel pain in lateral tendon in the knee, so I decided to rest during the last 3 weeks of the plan to recover the knee as much as possible even if I was going to be unprepared for the race.

-With that disastrous training behind and the injury, I doubted I would be able to finish the race and I only aimed at finishing the race, for which I would start with a pace for a 4h15′ marathon, to be followed until I could.
+With that disastrous training behind and the injury, I doubted I would be able to complete the race and I only aimed at finishing the race, for which I would start with a pace for a 4h15′ marathon, to be followed until I could.

 Weekly mileage (Castellón marathon at week 4)